eceltov/V3Project/README.md

 In video search, this usually takes the form of ranking the individual video frame embeddings based on their similarity to the embedding of a textual user query.
 The result of similarity search is a list of frame indices ranked from the most to least similar to the query.
 - **Sub-image search**: A specialization of similarity search that utilizes parts of an image instead of the whole image.
-- **Grid**, **grid segments**, **grid-search**: A grid is a static partitioning used for all frames of a video dataset.
+- **Grid**, **grid segments**, **grid-search**: A grid is a static partitioning of dataset frames.
 The partitions are referred to as grid segments, and grid-search is a realization of sub-image search where frames cropped to a selected grid segment are compared with the query.
-Traditional whole-image search can be seen as grid-search using a single grid segment of the size of the whole image.
+Traditional whole-image search can be seen as grid-search using a single grid segment of the size of the whole image for each frame.
+This study describes two kinds of grid search; one utilizing a static grid for all frames, and another one that uses a different grid for each frame.
 - **Textual localization**: Textual localization is the technique of explicitly adding spatial information into the textual user query.
 An example user query without textual localization could be: *A yellow fish*; and with textual localization: *A yellow fish in the upper left corner of the image*.
 - **Annotations**: Data collected during the user study.